SDFIdk/DHMQC/doc/howto_pc_to_dem.md

 The sea is described by a (multi)polygon.
 The sea-polygon is used to set a fixed height for the sea-level in the terrain models.

-We use the OGR utility ogr2ogr to transfer our sea polygons (sea.shp) into the PostGIS database:
+We use the OGR utility ogr2ogr to transfer our sea polygon (sea.shp) into the PostGIS database:

 ```
 >ogr2ogr -t_srs "EPSG:25832" -f "PostgreSQL" PG:"dbname='dhmqc' host='database' user='postgres' password='postgres'" -nln demo.hav dagi\hav.shp